Trimming Stability Selection increases variable selection robustness: Breakdown of variable selection

 \begin{bew} \textbf{a)} If at least one estimator does not break down, it takes a value in the interior of the domain by assumption.
 Hence, the aggregated estimated value will also lie in the interior of the domain, so there is no breakdown.
 A breakdown occurs if and only if all estimators break down to the same boundary value (which, by the worst-case perspective of the BDP concept, can be assumed to be possible). \\ \textbf{b)} When taking the median of the estimated values, it suffices that at least the half estimators have broken down to the same boundary value. \end{bew} \begin{flushright} $_\Box $ \end{flushright}

-This is an extremely strange result since \textbf{the median aggregation (and any other trimmed aggregation) is less robust than the mean aggregation}.
-This artifact, resulting from a \textbf{wrong notion of robustness for estimation}, shows that a breakdown has to be defined very carefully if the domain is bounded.
+This is an extremely strange result since the median aggregation (and any other trimmed aggregation) is less robust than the mean aggregation.
+This artifact, resulting from a wrong notion of robustness for estimation, shows that a breakdown has to be defined very carefully if the domain is bounded, providing another argument why the concept from the rejoinder of \cite{davies05} to map the boundary values to infinite values is necessary.